Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 ## Audio Feature Extraction

-Once we have our video data setup, all we need to do is extract some features for our audio data.
+Once we have our video data set up, we need to extract some features for our audio data.
 Here are some libraries to get us started:

 ```python
 import os